ChicoBitcoinJoe/community/README.md

     * API server listening on /ip4/127.0.0.1/tcp/5001
     * Gateway (readonly) server listening on /ip4/127.0.0.1/tcp/8080
     * Daemon is ready

-2. There are two ways you can get the Community code
+# Installing
-    - If Git is installed run "git clone https://github.com/ChicoBitcoinJoe/Community"
+1. If Git is installed run "git clone https://github.com/ChicoBitcoinJoe/Community".
+Otherwise you can download it from [here](https://github.com/ChicoBitcoinJoe/Community-Material-Design) by clicking the green "Clone or download" button.
-    - If you have a Ipfs hash (Qm1a2b3c...) of a certain version of Community you can run "ipfs get Qm1a2b3c..." to get that version.
-Todo: Add a permanent ipfs hash that autoforwards to the newest version of community

-3. From a command prompt in the Community folder run "ipfs add -r -q Community | tail -n1" to get an Ipfs hash of the folder.
-The hash should be the same as step 2 (Unless I forget to update the hash when I push.
-I'll try to figure out a better way to do this).
+2. From a command prompt in the downloaded Community folder run "ipfs add -r -q Community | tail -n1" to get an Ipfs hash of the folder.

-4. Browse to http://localhost:8080/ipfs/IPFS_HASH_FROM_STEP_3/ (Make sure you have web3 exposed and have the ipfs daemon running!)
+3. Browse to http://localhost:8080/ipfs/IPFS_HASH_FROM_STEP_3/ (Make sure you have web3 exposed and have the ipfs daemon running!)

-5. Every time you make a change in the Community folder you need to repeat steps 3 and 4
+4. Every time you make a change in the Community folder you need to repeat steps 3 and 4

 # Tips
 - To copy straight to clipboard "ipfs add -r -q Community | tail -n1 | clip"